When you need some killer 1980s patterns for your next TV show, who you gonna call?

 While my own pattern graphic is just one of many contributing to the overall production design of the Starcourt Shopping Mall, I can’t help but admire the work that’s gone into this whole sequence – a perfect homage to the 80s shopping montage from pre-internet teen movies of old.

 Once the work is out in the wild, you never know where it ends up.

-The pattern you can see below, used to decorate the Flash Studio storefront in Episode 2, is called ‘Not On This Shirt’ which (if I remember rightly) is reference to something Arnold Schwarzenegger says in The Running Man regarding the Hawaiian shirt ‘disguise’ he’s wearing to dodge the law.
+The pattern that was used to decorate the Flash Studio storefront in Episode 2, is called ‘Not On This Shirt’ which (if I remember rightly) is reference to something Arnold Schwarzenegger says in The Running Man regarding the Hawaiian shirt ‘disguise’ he’s wearing to dodge the cyber-cops.
 It was released a couple of years ago as part of the graphics bundle The Complete 1980s Megamix and contains a collection of logos, patterns, illustrations and design templates available for anyone to download and use in their own projects.
 It’s proven to be one of my best-selling products and is the perfect example of what I do here at Wing’s Art Studio.
 Find an interesting subject, research it like crazy, distil the parts I like and create new and original assets from that research.
 I’ve used the same approach to creating Art Deco, Art Nouveau and Egyptian themed packs, with more coming soon.

 Once a product is finished and released in to the wild i’ll only ever see a small percentage of how and where it’s used, so seeing my work pop up unexpectedly like this is always a thrilling experience.
 Appearing in Stranger Things may just be the pinnacle so far, but who knows what’s next!